Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

-\begin{Ex} We can say that in \cite{kitazawa} and \cite{kitazawa2}, maps in Proposition \ref{prop:1} have been obtained by finite iterations of strongly trivial normal S-bubbling operations whose generating manifolds are points.
+\begin{Ex} \begin{enumerate} \item We can say that in \cite{kitazawa} and \cite{kitazawa2}, maps in Proposition \ref{prop:2} have been obtained by finite iterations of (strongly) trivial normal S-bubbling operations whose generating manifolds are points starting from a round fold map whose singular set is connected on the standard sphere of dimension $m$ into the ${\mathbb{R}}^n$.
 Note that the Reeb spaces are simple homotopy equivalent to the bouquet of $l-1$ copies of $S^n$.
-These are specific cases of Theorem \ref{thm:2} (\ref{thm:2.1}).
+This is a specific case of Theorem \ref{thm:2} (\ref{thm:2.1}).

-In \cite{kobayashi2}, Kobayashi invented a {\it bubbling surgery} to a stable (fold) map and we can also say that maps in Proposition \ref{prop:1} have been obtained by finite iterations of bubbling surgeries.
+In \cite{kobayashi2}, Kobayashi invented a {\it bubbling surgery} to a stable (fold) map and we can also say that maps in Proposition \ref{prop:2} have been obtained by finite iterations of bubbling surgeries.

-More precisely, a {\it bubbling surgery} is a surgery operation to construct a new stable fold map from a given stable fold map so that the singular value set of the new map is the disjoint union of that of the given map and a sphere bounding a closed disc whose interior does not contain singular values and that the outside of a small neighborhood of the disc does not change. \end{Ex}
+More precisely, a {\it bubbling surgery} is a surgery operation to construct a new stable fold map from a given stable fold map so that the singular value set of the new map is the disjoint union of that of the given map and a sphere bounding a closed disc whose interior does not contain singular values and that the outside of a small neighborhood of the disc does not change.
+For this, see FIGURE \ref{fig:2} and FIGURE \ref{fig:3}, some of figures in which represent bubbling surgeries explicitly.
+Note that a bubbling surgery is a normal bubbling operation whose generating manifold is a point. \item In the situation of Theorem \ref{thm:2} (\ref{thm:2.3}), if $m=2n$ holds, each module $H_j(W_f;R)$ is free and $f$ is a fold map satisfying the condition in Proposition \ref{prop:4} posed on the map, then by the proposition, $H_j(M;R)$ and $H_j(W_f;R)$ are isomorphic for $0 \leq j \leq m-n-1=n-1$ and $H_n(M;R)$ is an R-module whose rank is twice the rank of $H_n(W_f;R)$.
+In addition, $H_{n-1}(W_f;R)$, which is isomorphic to $H_{n-1}(M;R)$, is free, so the two modules $H_n(M;R)$ and $H_n(W_f;R)$ are also free. \end{enumerate} \end{Ex}